HL7/davinci-alerts/source/pages/guidance.md

 - In the context of the `$process-message` operation, the Recipient/Intermediary is treated as a ["black box"] and simply accepts and processes the submitted data and there are no further expectations beyond the http level response as defined in the in the FHIR specification.
 - There is no expectation that the data submitted represents all the data required by the Notification Recipient/Intermediary, only that the data is known to be relevant to the triggering event.
 The Notification Recipient/Intermediary can optionally fetch additional information from the patient's medical record using FHIR RESTful searches.
 The endpoint for this search may be known or supplied via the $process-message operation payload.

-Seeking input on whether or not to document how to  transmit endpoint data intended only for the *direct* recipient of the operation and to provides the recipient with the technical details for getting additional information from the medical record for the alert - Note that this has serious security implications as it may contain sensitive access information.
+We are actively seeking input input on whether or not to document how to  transmit endpoint data intended only for the *direct* recipient of the operation and to provides the recipient with the technical details for getting additional information from the medical record for the alert - Note that this has serious security implications as it may contain sensitive access information.
 {:.note-to-balloters}

 - Not shown in figure 4, after the Intermediary successfully receives the notification, processes it and optionally searches and process the search results, it redistributes the data the end users.
 It **MAY** use FHIR messaging and the `$process-message` operation to do this or some other messaging protocol such as Direct, SMS or V2 messaging.
 Note that the Notification Intermediary **MAY** customize the content based on the end user (for example, withholding data that a particular care team member does not need).